 - 8.10 This is an agreement between IRAS and a taxpayer.
 It is suitable for the following circumstances: - (a) Where the transfer pricing issue does not require the involvement of the foreign competent authority.
-For example, taxpayer seeks clarification on the domestic tax treatment in Singapore. - (b) Where the other related party to the transaction is resident in a jurisdiction with which Singapore does not have a tax treaty. - (c) Where the Singapore's tax treaty partner has no APA programme or has prescribed a minimum transaction threshold for an APA application to which the taxpayer's transaction falls short. - 8.11 A unilateral APA offers a lower level of assurance against double taxation on the same income than a bilateral or multilateral APA.
+For example, taxpayer seeks clarification on the domestic tax treatment in Singapore. - (b) Where the other related party to the transaction is resident in a jurisdiction with which Singapore does not have a tax treaty. - (c) Where the Singapore's tax treaty partner has no APA programme or has prescribed a minimum transaction threshold for an APA application of which the taxpayer's transaction falls short. - 8.11 A unilateral APA offers a lower level of assurance against double taxation on the same income than a bilateral or multilateral APA.
 This is because the APA terms are non-binding on the foreign competent authority which is not a party to the unilateral APA process. - 8.12 Taxpayers may suffer double taxation if the foreign competent authority disagrees with the agreement between IRAS and the taxpayer and makes adjustments to the transfer prices.
-The taxpayer will then have to rely on other remedies to resolve the double taxation. - 8.13 We therefore encourage taxpayers to consider preventive measures such as applying for a bilateral APA, or if this is not possible, to also secure a unilateral APA with the relevant foreign competent authority.
+The taxpayer will then have to rely on other remedies to resolve the double taxation.
+We therefore encourage taxpayers to consider preventive measures such as applying for a bilateral APA, or if this is not possible, to also secure a unilateral APA with the relevant foreign competent authority. - 8.13 The Final Report on Action 5 "Countering Harmful Tax Practices More Effectively, taking into Account Transparency and Substance" published by the OECD in October 2015 sets out an agreed framework for the compulsory spontaneous exchange of information in respect of rulings.
+Under the framework, IRAS will spontaneously exchange information on cross-border unilateral APAs with: - (a) jurisdictions of residence of all related parties with whom the taxpayer enters into transactions that are covered by the unilateral APAs; and - (b) jurisdictions of residence of the taxpayer's ultimate parent entity and the immediate parent entity;